pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 + Latest [JOLTS data release](https://www.bls.gov/news.release/jolts.nr0.htm)
 + Latest [CPS data release](https://www.bls.gov/news.release/empsit.nr0.htm)

-Accordingly, the dashboard will usually provide a complete picture for the current month on the first Friday of the following month.
+Accordingly, the dashboard usually provides a complete picture for the current month on the first Friday of the following month.
 The schedule of [future data releases](https://www.bls.gov/schedule/2025/home.htm) is announced well in advance by the BLS.

 The JOLTS data for a given month appear to be released one month after the CPS data for the same month, but to best align labor force and vacancy data, we shift forward by one month the number of job openings from JOLTS.
 For instance, we assign to April 2025 the number of job openings that the BLS assigns to March 2025.
 The motivation for this shift is that the number of job openings from the JOLTS refers [to the last business day](https://perma.cc/Y6EQ-WBXF) of the month (Monday 31 March 2025 in our example), while the labor force from the CPS refers to the Sunday–Saturday week [including the 12th of the month](https://perma.cc/RN3P-S4SL) (Sunday 6 April 2025–Saturday 12 April 2025 in our example).
 So the number of job openings refers to a day that is closer to the next month's CPS reference week than to the current month's CPS reference week.
 In our example, the CPS survey for April started in the same week as the JOLTS survey for March.